-Analysis: Tax cuts, spending to raise deficit to $1T by 2019
+Analysis: Tax cuts, spending to raise deficit to $1T by 2020

 The Congressional Budget Office says tax and spending bills will push the budget deficit to $804 billion this year and just under $1 trillion for the upcoming year.

-WASHINGTON (AP) — The combined effects of President Trump’s tax cuts and last month’s budget-busting spending bill is sending the government’s budget deficit toward the $1 trillion mark next year, according to a new analysis by the Congressional Budget Office.
+WASHINGTON (AP) — The combined effect of President Donald Trump’s tax cuts and last month’s budget-busting spending bill is sending the federal deficit toward the $1 trillion mark next year, according to a new analysis by the Congressional Budget Office.

-The CBO report says that that the twin tax and spending bills will push the budget deficit to $804 billion this year and just under $1 trillion for the upcoming budget year.
+The CBO report says the nation’s $21 trillion debt would spike to more than $33 trillion in 10 years, with debt held by investors spiking to levels that would come close to equaling the size of the economy, reaching levels that many economists fear could spark a debt crisis.

+Republicans once laced into President Barack Obama for trillion-dollar-plus deficits but mostly fell quiet on Monday’s news.

 CBO says economic growth from the tax cuts will add 0.7 percent on average to the nation’s economic output over the coming decade.
 Those effects will only partially offset the deficit cost of the tax cuts.
 The administration had promised the cuts would pay for themselves.